Chaneil Kular

-Chaneil Kular is an English actor.
+Chaneil Kular (born 20 August 1999) is an English actor.
 After making his debut as Tariq Amiri on the BBC soap opera Doctors (2018), he began portraying the role of Anwar Bakshi in the Netflix comedy-drama series Sex Education (2019–2021).
-He has also appeared in Black Narcissus (2020) and Protection (2024).
+He has also appeared in Black Narcissus (2020), Bodies (2023) and Protection (2024) and played the lead role in Accused (2023).

 Life and career

 Kular studied theatre and film at Bristol University.

 Kular made his acting debut in 2018 when he joined the cast of the BBC soap opera Doctors as Tariq Amiri, who was introduced as a love interest for established character Alia Hanif (Lisa Ambalavanar).
 The character appeared in the soap on a recurring basis between June and September 2018, before leaving following the end of his relationship with Alia.
 Kular then went on to appear in an episode of the BBC One drama series Informer as a pizza delivery boy.

 Kular starred in the Netflix comedy-drama Sex Education as Anwar Bakshi, a gay student of Indian heritage who is a member of "the Untouchables" clique.
 In 2020 he appeared in the BBC One drama series Black Narcissus as Dilip Rai.
 In 2022, Kular portrayed Cammy in an episode of the American FX comedy-drama series Atlanta.

 In September 2023 Kular made his feature film debut playing the leading role of Harri Bhavsar in thriller film Accused, directed by filmmaker Philip Barantini.
 His performance and the film both received critical acclaim.

-Kular then portrayed DS Raj Kholi in the 2024 crime drama series Protection.
+Kular then portrayed Arthur Hamilton in the German Amazon Prime feature film Silver and the Book of Dreams and Syed Tahir in Netflix Original series Bodies.
+DS Raj Kholi in the 2024 ITV crime drama series Protection and Manish in BBC One comedy series The Cleaner.

+In 2025, Kular portrayed Tej in Paramount+ series The Revenge Club.